Covid-19 access to treatment changes

 • You have tested positive for Covid-19.

-A healthcare professional will confirm if you are eligible for treatment.
+A healthcare professional will assess for suitability of treatment.

-More information about specific conditions is available on the NHS website.
+More information about eligible conditions is available on the NHS website

 What are the treatments?